Magnum Mania!

 Guest Stars

 Marcia Wolf (Lt.
-Karen Summers), Sam Anderson (Ray Jones), Robert F. Hoy (Mark Phelps), Ray Austin (Nigel Hucksby), Harry Endo (Mr. Matsuda), Kim Bevers (Allison)
+Karen Summers), Sam Anderson (Ray Jones), Robert F. Hoy (Mark Phelps), Ray Austin (Nigel Hucksby), Harry Endo (Mr. Matsuda), Kim Bevers (Allison), Carolyn Shofner (Talent Coordinator)

 Rating